silversub/terraform/provider/internet-services-resources.md

 The `ibm_cis_waf_package` resource can be imported by using the ID.
 The ID is formed from the package ID, domain ID of the domain and the CRN (Cloud Resource Name) concatentated by using a : character.

-The domain ID and CRN will be located on the overview page of the Internet Services instance of the Domain heading of the UI, or by using the `ibmcloud cis` CLI commands.
+The domain ID and CRN will be located on the **Overview** page of the Internet Services instance of the Domain heading of the UI, or by using the `ibmcloud cis` CLI commands.

 Domain ID is a 32 digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`